+92 303 0442849

 Course Outline

-Over the next two months, you will master the fundamentals of four diverse creative arts: texture painting, modern calligraphy, decoupage, and resin art.
-This intensive course will provide you with a comprehensive creative foundation, teaching you about the materials, working methods, and final projects for each technique, empowering you to express your artistry across multiple mediums.
+This intensive course provides you with a comprehensive creative foundation.
+You will learn about the specialized materials, expert working methods, and final project execution for each technique, empowering you to express your artistry and launch your creative journey across multiple mediums.

 Duration: